EliAndrewC/l7r/setting/l7r.md

 With this in mind, Tetsu ended up swearing this vow:

-"I, Kitsuki Tetsu, in reverence to Saibankan, the fortune of justice and guiding hand of magistrates, do solemnly vow to uphold the principles of fairness and balance in all aspects of my life.
+> I, Kitsuki Tetsu, in reverence to Saibankan, the fortune of justice and guiding hand of magistrates, do solemnly vow to uphold the principles of fairness and balance in all aspects of my life.
 I pledge to serve as a beacon of preventative justice, tempering actions and providing measured responses, regardless of personal sentiments and societal pressures.
+>

-I promise to embody the wisdom of Saibankan, to act as a guidepost for others, making clear the lines between right and wrong, promoting understanding over ignorance.
+> I promise to embody the wisdom of Saibankan, to act as a guidepost for others, making clear the lines between right and wrong, promoting understanding over ignorance.
 In my actions, may the will of Saibankan be echoed, teaching others of the consequences and rewards of their deeds.
+>

-I recognize the trials that this path will bring, the loyalties it may test, and the conflicts it may stir.
+> I recognize the trials that this path will bring, the loyalties it may test, and the conflicts it may stir.
 Yet, I embrace these challenges, understanding that the clarity of insight and the trust earned will guide me towards the path of true justice.
+>

-May my every decision, whether in official capacity or private conduct, reflect the principles that Saibankan holds dear.
+> May my every decision, whether in official capacity or private conduct, reflect the principles that Saibankan holds dear.
 In times of adversity, may the spirit of Saibankan guide me, allowing me to discern truth from deceit, justice from vengeance.
+>

-So swear I, Kitsuki Tetsu."
+> So swear I, Kitsuki Tetsu.

 Tetsu's other two vows follow.